fbacher/xbmc/README UNICODE.md

     - AFTER_END = std::string::npos - 2;
 Probably should change to return a class containing position, status.
 2. Need to eliminate thread_local for icu::Collator instance in Unicode.cpp.
 Either move to some pool or change SortUtils to save as instance variable which is a fair amount of work given that SortUtils is all static.
+3. Perhaps being overly aggressive at converting functions to Unicode that we may not have to do at this time.
+I did this for two reasons: one, sometimes it is difficult to know if it is safe to not convert to Unicode, two, I tend to think it is best to consistently move to Unicode processing rather than special case things.

 # Future